1. Application of terms and conditions

 (b) does not guarantee the timeframe for the commencement or completion of the Works.

-8.1 Western Power may, in its sole discretion, consider undertaking variations to the Works or other services it is required to perform under this Contract which are reasonably requested by the Customer in writing prior to completion of the Works or other services (as applicable).
+8.1 Western Power may, in its sole discretion, consider undertaking variations to the Works, the access offer, any tax invoice issued to the Customer under the Contract or other services it is required to perform under this Contract which are reasonably requested by the Customer in writing prior to completion of the Works or other services (as applicable).
 Western Power will have no liability to the Customer if it refuses to carry out a variation requested by the Customer.

 8.2 If Western Power agrees to perform the variation requested by the Customer under clause 8.1, Western Power will provide the Customer with a quotation for the performance of the requested variation.